shadow006tr/shadow006tr/README.md

 <a href="https://www.linkedin.com/in/danny-wisotsky-518520b9/-" target="_blank"><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 </p>

 I'm a freshly graduated <b>CS student</b>.
-Currently I'm improving my Java and python skills, doing projects on
+Currently working in a startup company and also improving my Java and python skills, doing projects on
 <a href="https://hyperskill.org/profile/126342676" target="_blank"><b>hyperskill.org</b></a>
-and looking for a job as a programmer
 <br />
 <br />
 Any advice and code reviews would be highly appreciated